Miracle Testimony: When I Was 80, God Pulled Me up From the Brink of Death

 I am an 84-year-old Christian.
 In my personal experience, I truly appreciated God’s unique authority and His power by which God rules all things.
 When I suddenly fell sick with life hanging by a thread, it was God who pulled me up from the brink of death, allowing me to appreciate His love and salvation.

 One day in August, 2014, I suddenly had a stomachache.
-I thought at first that I would get better if I went on the IV drips, so I didn’t pay much attention to it.
+I thought at first that I would get better if I got IV drips, so I didn’t pay much attention to it.
 I certainly wasn’t expecting that after several days’ fluid infusion, my stomachache didn’t get better but grew worse, so much so that I couldn’t eat and vomited frequently.
 I was very afraid.
 Seeing my unusual condition, my children hurriedly took me to the county hospital.

 After a CT scan, the attending physician said to my children: “Judging from the scan, we can diagnose that your mother has rectal cancer.
 Considering her age, it is not suitable for her to have an operation lest she might not come through it.
 We suggest using conservative forms of treatment, during which she can’t eat anything, or her condition will be affected.”
 Hearing the news, my children didn’t know what to do.
 My daughter slumped into the chair, weeping uncontrollably.
 They didn’t tell me the test result but asked me to do according to what the doctor said: taking medicine and going on IV drips every day.

 When I woke up after the operation, I was already lying in the Intensive Care Unit (ICU), with many tubes in my body.
 The operation was very successful.
 I was full of gratitude to God and thanked Him constantly in my heart, because it was God’s marvelous deeds that I could survive.
-During the period of my staying in the ICU, several patients were dead because of the worsening of their illness or the complications after operation.
+During the period of my stay in the ICU, several patients were dead because of the worsening of their illness or the complications after operation.
 I learned from their family that few people could get out alive from the ICU.
 But my condition got increasingly better every day.
 Three days later, the doctor suggested that I be transferred to a general ward for recuperation.
 Seeing that I was discharged from the ICU, other patients’ family were all surprised, saying to my children: “We all feel happy for you that your mother could be out of the ICU.”
-Hearing this, my children and I were all thanked God in our hearts, because we clearly knew that it was God that led me to pass the test of life and death.
+Hearing this, my children and I all thanked God in our hearts, because we clearly knew that it was God that led me to pass the test of life and death.

+One month flashed by.
+With my condition gradually getting better, all the tubes in me were taken off.
+The doctor said to my children: “You must take good care of your mother, helping her expectorate phlegm, or she has to be intubated.
+At such an old age she really can’t go through that.”
+After hearing the doctor’s words, my children looked after me with the greatest care.
+I recovered very well after the operation and even put on weight.
 However, one evening, I suddenly felt dizzy and breathed rapidly.
 I was in doubt, thinking: “Could it be that I have had complications?
 When the complications set in, those patients suffered a lot and needed a second surgery.
 An old woman like me cannot bear such a thing.
 What should I do then?”
 So I prayed to God in my heart: “God, I feel very bad at this moment.
 I’m afraid of having another operation, fearing I can’t come through it.
 God, may You lead me and give me faith.
 I’m willing to submit to Your sovereignty and arrangement.”
-Seeing my condition, my children got the doctor right away.
+Seeing my condition, my children called the doctor right away.
 As soon as the doctor read the monitor, I was immediately wheeled into the emergency room.
 Afterward, the doctor said to my children: “Your mother’s heart has seriously weakened, like an aging machine.
 Though this time she has been rescued, she is still at risk of sudden death at any time.”
 When I was wheeled into the general ward, my children said quietly: “Mom, this time you have again escaped from danger, and we’ve passed another test.
-God is always at our side, watching over and protecting us.
-God’s words say: ‘When, one day, a great trial comes, others will fall down, but you will still be able to stand firm: Because of the price you have paid, God will protect you so you can stand firm and not fall down.’
 Looking back on those experiences, we can see God’s wondrous protection.
 When you were in the county hospital, you were misdiagnosed and missed the best time for treatment, but you were out of danger after having the operation here; when you were in the ICU, other patients passed away owing to their complications, while you came through the operation and were soon wheeled into the general ward; and this time when you had a sudden heart attack, you were also rescued timely.
 You narrowly escaped death one time after another.
 Aren’t all of these God’s marvelous deeds?
 We all have seen God’s great power.
 Although the doctor said that you are still at risk, we believe that our fate is in God’s hands.
 What the doctor said is unable to influence our life or death.
 As long as we keep our loyalty and obedience to God, and truly submit to His sovereignty and arrangement, He will help us through adversity.
 These days we were all worried about you, but with the guidance of God’s words, we saw His authority and sovereignty, and had a true faith in Him.
 Now it can be seen that we can’t leave God’s words in the face of illness.
 Only by relying on God’s words can we stand witness.
 So, mom, no matter what happens, you don’t need to be afraid.”
 After hearing that, I nodded: “Yes, this time I was again saved from the verge of death and saw God’s love and mercy for me and appreciated His unique authority.
 I didn’t expect that, after going through these, I can still be alive at such an old age.
 If it were not for God’s care and protection, wouldn’t I have died like some patients?”
 Thinking of that, I thanked God very much.

-After a period of time, my condition gradually turned better, and I could have some liquids.
+After a period of time, my condition gradually became better, and I could have some liquids.
 Soon I was discharged from the hospital.
 From then on, I recovered very well.
 In the next few years, my disease hasn’t recurred; I’m healthy and can do some housework.
 I know it’s all the wonderful deeds of God, and that it’s God who gives me a second life and has been protecting me until now.
 Thanks be to God.
 All the glory be to God.